tomaskrupka/Lux-ai-2021/simple/Workflow/Algorithms.md

 ## Rationale
 The bot builds on some universal ground rules which provide bounding limitations for developing [strategies](#strategy).
-The only exception to any rule in this list is if following it would break a rule above it.
+The only exception to any rule in this list is when it breaks a rule above it.

 1. [Agent](#agent) has the final authority over actions submitted.
 2. [Clusters](#cluster) have full autonomy over everything within their perimeter.